 - People still live there.

 iv.
-Adverbs of Degree or Quantity: Express quantity and answer the question ‘How much/ How far/ to what extent’?
+Adverb of Degree or Quantity: Expresses quantity, and answer the question ‘How much/ How far/ to what extent’?

-Such as extremely, fully, quite, almost, very much, too, a lot, totally, absolutely, fairly, hardly, rather etc.
+Such as extremely, fully, quite, almost, very much, too, a lot, totally, absolutely, fairly, hardly, etc.